 Eligibility for Centraide funding

-agencies which are recognized as charities by Canada Revenue Agency, and which work
+agencies that are recognized as charities by Canada Revenue Agency, and that work

 in the social field assisting disadvantaged groups in the territory served by